 The content and set-up of this programme is specifically designed to help you integrate mindful leadership practices into your daily life and work.

-In this course, we work both on personal stress-management and interpersonal applications for mindfulness, helping you to find more balance for yourself and inspire others to do so as well.
+In this training, we work both on personal stress-management and interpersonal applications for mindfulness, helping you to find more balance for yourself and inspire others to do so as well.
 No prior knowledge or experience with mindfulness is required.
-The course can also be given in an individual format.

 We believe that mindfulness skills can make this world a better place, not only because it helps to improve individual wellbeing, but also because it leads to wiser choices and more kindness in this world.
 Our team of international certified mindfulness and yoga teachers has extensive experience at the work place and can train in English, Dutch, German and French.